PatriciaGN/acebook-team-owlpaca/README.md

 ## Overview

-Acebook is a Facebook-clone developed whilst on the Makers Academy Bootcamp September 2022.
+Acebook is a Facebook-clone developed whilst on the Makers Academy Bootcamp September 2022 cohort.

 - A (full stack) web app that allows users to login to the social media platform
 - Users can interact with other users and profiles by the feed through posts, comments and likes
-- Build using Test Driven Development and working cohesively as a team.
+- Built using Test Driven Development and working cohesively as a team.

-## Group Collabrators
+## Group Collaborators

 - [Ben](https://github.com/eggs-benny)
 - [Chris](https://github.com/AUTOMCAS)